sshaik71/GcpProjectKobe/Readme.md

-# This is a repo for our gcp devop project.
+# Docker Flask Application

+- This application is witten in python
+- It shall Be deployed on GKE